-10.3 Instructions for Completing the California General Education Transfer Curriculum Certification (Cal-GETC) Form
+10.4 Instructions for Completing the California General Education Transfer Curriculum (Cal-GETC) Certification Form

 - 1. The Cal-GETC certification form shall be completed by authorized CCC staff or faculty as determined by each community college.
 The CCC Articulation Officer should have final review and determination of courses and be the official liaison to the CSU and UC. - 2.
-For each Area, list course(s) taken, name of college or the Advanced Placement exam

-(minimum score of 3 is required).
+For each Area, list course(s) taken, name of college or the Advanced Placement exam (minimum score of 3 is required).
 Advanced Placement cannot be used for Area 1B (Critical Thinking and Composition) or 1C (Oral Communication).
-List units in the "Units Completed" column on the right side, indicating quarter or semester units.

-- 3. Full Cal-GETC Certification may be forwarded to the CSU or UC utilizing a certification form with all areas completed (see Section 10.4 for a sample Cal-GETC Certification form). - 4.
+List units in the "Units Completed" column on the right side, indicating quarter or semester units. - 3.
+Full Cal-GETC Certification may be forwarded to the CSU or UC in one of two ways: - Utilizing a certification form with all areas completed (see Section 10.5 for a sample Cal-GETC Certification form). - Noting full Cal-GETC certification on the official transcript, either hard copy or electronic. - 4.
 Courses used for Cal-GETC certification must be passed with a minimum grade of "C" ("C-" is not acceptable.
 A "C" is defined as a 2.0 on a 4.0 scale.
 A "Credit" or "Pass" is acceptable providing either is equivalent to a grade of "C" (2.0 on a 4.0 scale) or higher.
 A college transcript or catalog must reflect this policy. - 5.
 Sign and date the form.
 A campus seal is not required. - 6.
 The form must come directly from the community college to the UC or CSU campus(es) to be considered official.
 A copy of the form will be considered official by CSU and UC campuses provided it has an official contact person, contact information, signature, or stamp. - 7.
 Students who have completed coursework at more than one California Community College should have their coursework certified by authorized staff from the last California Community College attended for a regular term (fall or spring for semester schools; fall, winter, or spring for quarter schools) prior to transfer.
 If a student requests certification from a California Community College that is not the last school of attendance, it is at the discretion of that community college to certify. - 8.
-Although not part of Cal-GETC, community colleges may certify completion of the CSU graduation requirement in U.S. History, Constitution and American Ideals.
-Courses used to meet this requirement may also be used to satisfy Cal-GETC Subject Area requirements.
-CSU campuses have the discretion on whether to allow courses used to satisfy GE requirements to also count for CSU United States History, Constitution and American Ideals (AI) graduation requirements.
-This is particularly relevant to Cal-GETC Area 3B (Humanities) (section 9.3) and Cal-GETC Area 4 (Social and Behavioral Sciences) (Section 9.4). - 9.
-Although not part of Cal-GETC, community colleges may certify completion of the UC graduation requirement in Language other than English.
-Courses used to meet this requirement may also be used to satisfy Cal-GETC Subject Area requirements.
-UC campuses have the discretion on whether to allow courses used to satisfy GE requirements to also count for UC LOTE.
-Open or unofficial transcripts for LOTE are acceptable. - When combining quarter and semester unit values within a Cal-GETC Area, see Section 7. - 11.
-The conversion of units from semester to quarter for meeting minimum unit requirements may result in a student needing additional coursework to meet CSU graduation requirements in addition to the 9 semester (12 quarter) units of upperdivision general education coursework.
+When combining quarter and semester unit values within a Cal-GETC Area, see Section 7. - 9.
+The conversion of units from semester to quarter for meeting minimum unit requirements may result in a student needing additional coursework to meet CSU graduation requirements in addition to the 9 semester (12 quarter) units of upper- division general education coursework. - 10.
+Although not part of Cal-GETC, CCCs may certify completion of the CSU graduation requirement in U.S. History, Constitution and American Ideals. - 11.
+Although not part of Cal-GETC, CCCs may certify completion of Language other than English (LOTE) for those students pursuing the Cal-GETC pattern, given that some UCs may require LOTE for graduation and accept certification from CCCs.
+Further instructions for appropriate LOTE certification through coursework, examinations, or other methods are found below.